 Why does it take so long?
 Some of this is due to the people in the system being overburdened and under-trained, but there are also a number of legally required steps that every claim must go through.

 What Are the Steps of the VA Claims Process?

-Our VA disability claims attorneys advise Veterans to not be too specific with medical terms.
+Our VA disability claims attorneys advise Veterans to not be too specific with medical terms when they file this initial claim.
 If, for example, you claim that you are suffering from spinal damage because you’ve been having a lot of pain, and it is later determined that the damage is instead to your muscles, it can lead to denial of veterans benefits by the VA.

 The VA will also give you a VAE, or physical exam, for any current medical condition related to the claim, and provide a report with medical findings.
 And finally, the VA must send you a letter explaining the VA claims process — how to substantiate your claim, what the VA has and will do, and what you need to do.
 Unfortunately, this “help” leaves a lot to be desired, which is why it’s so important to find a good veteran’s representative or veterans benefits lawyer.

-The Rating Decision.
 Once all the information is in, a Rating Decision will be made, rendering a decision on the claim.
 For a favorable decision, you must have proven a service connection, percentage of disability, and an effective date of eligibility.
 Denial of veterans benefits will happen if any of these things is not met, and each individual element can be appealed.

 If you win, you’ll get an award letter that states your percentage of disability and tells you your effective date — the date from which you will start receiving benefits.
 The exact dollar amount of your compensation will be sent to you in a follow-up letter.